smehta99/image-builder/README.md

 podman run \
   --rm \
   --device /dev/fuse \
+  --userns keep-id:uid=1002,gid=1002 \
   -v /path/to/config.yaml:/home/builder/config.yaml \
   ghcr.io/openchami/image-build:latest \
   image-build --config config.yaml
 ```

+If you are building EL9 images, use the `ghcr.io/openchami/image-build-el9:latest` image.

 If the config.yaml pushes to S3, specify the credentials by adding `-e S3_ACCESS=<s3-user>` and `-e S3_SECRET=<s3-password>` to the command above.
 See [S3](#s3) below.